By Michelle Domocol

 Check out this scrumptious dessert, Camote Cinnamon BonBons, from Healing Present’s book, Divine Sweets & Treats.
 Even better purchase your own copy of this beautiful recipe book for more delectable camote recipes

-2) WHEN DO I CAMOTE IN CEBU?
+2) WHEN DO I GROW CAMOTE IN CEBU?
 Generally January to March, November to December.
 But it always helps to ask experienced gardeners, farmers or plant nursery staff for your area’s specific planting seasons.
 Local knowledge is golden.

 3) IS THERE AN SAMPLE LAYOUT WITH CAMOTE AND COMPLEMENTARY PLANTS?
 Yes!
 Here’s a diagram with camote, eggplants, mixed with beneficial flowers like iris and purslane.
 And here’s an article that more vegetable garden combinations.